 Anesthesia is given either locally or generally throughout the body.
 This will make the area numb, and you will not feel anything.

-This should subside within a few days.
 If the pain or swelling persists, you should contact your dentist to rule out any complications.

 A bridge is a treatment option for missing teeth.
 Here the two adjacent teeth are capped, and a pontic (artificial tooth) is attached in the middle.

 This means that your prosthesis is supported on both sides by two natural teeth.
 The disadvantage of this method is that the two natural teeth will need to be trimmed to quite an extent to accommodate the crowns.

 In an implant procedure, however, only the space left behind by the lost tooth is used.
 An implant is embedded in the bone, and a crown is placed over it.
 This is done without involving the adjacent teeth at all.

 Your dental implant procedure will be performed in Mexico’s leading dental centers.
 We, at MTC, work with reputable dental clinics which offer dental implants in Los Algodones, Tijuana, Cancun, Puerto Vallarta, and Mexicali.

 The highlights of our dental clinics in various cities of Mexico are:

 Los Algodones is just a 20-minute drive from Yuma in Arizona, USA.
 Our Algodones Dental Clinic is at a walking distance from the Andrade border crossing.